APPLY FOR MODELING JOBS LONDON

 The exact nature of a course depends on the type of modeling you would like to work in.
 It’s also important to do your research or find a school through recommendations from fellow models.
 If a school promises to find you work if you cough up the cash for a class, then don’t believe them.
 A course is a useful tool, but it’s not a golden ticket to a modeling job.

-Do you dream of being stopped by a scout and whisked off to a high end modeling agency?
-Some of the world’s best known models were found by scouts - and London is a rife picking ground for talent.
+Do you dream of being stopped by a scout and whisked off to a high-end modeling agency?
+Some of the world’s best-known models were found by scouts - and London is a ripe picking ground for talent.